kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 •Q: Specifies the object is a sequence
 You must have execute privileges on the DBMS_SHARED_POOL package to pin your code.
 An account with SYSDBA privileges must grant execute on DBMS_SHARED_POOL to your schema or to public.
-C H A P T E R  14

-  

-291
-Using PL/SQL on the Web
+# 14. Using PL/SQL on the Web
 Oracle’s Application Server provides a powerful gateway that exposes your PL/SQL procedures to web browsers.
 The gateway is defined using a Data Access Descriptor (DAD) that runs PL/SQL code as either the user defined in the DAD or as the user running the web application.